07deeksha/Recommender-System/README.md

 > The encoder model file could not be uploaded to git due to its huge size.

 ## **Music Recommender System**
+The recommendation engine for the Music utilized content-based filtering based on Genre selected by the user, classified using user ratings.Key features such as user ratings, album/movie names, and artist names are extracted and combined to form tags representing each song.
+Using these tags, a CountVectorizer is employed to transform the textual data into numerical vectors.
+Cosine similarity is then computed between these vectors to measure the similarity between songs.

+For genre-based recommendations, the system filters the dataset based on the user-input genre, calculates similarity scores, and retrieves the top similar songs.
+Similarly, song-based recommendations take a user-selected song, find its index, compute similarity scores, and return a list of similar songs.
+Both functions utilize cosine similarity to identify songs with similar characteristics.